 Back at “MAC”: Changes in Statued Structures with an “Agenda”

-It is quite ironic how this topic of Statue Wars can relate to changes of structures that once resided on memory lane of McMaster University.
+It is quite ironic how this topic of Statue Wars can relate to changes of structures that once resided on memory lane.
 Through all this prestige and well defined architecture is a cover up to all the personal and once archaic memories of fraternity and social student life.

 Wrestling in Ontario